-Paper applications and the telephone: The federal government created paper applications you can use to find out whether you qualify for government programs like Medicaid, or for tax credits that help cover the cost of private insurance premiums.
+Paper applications and the telephone: The federal government created paper applications that you can use to find out whether you qualify for government programs (like Medicaid) or tax credits that help cover the cost of private insurance premiums.
 You can also sign up for the marketplace by mailing in an online application (read these instructions first).
-The marketplace help line is available for 24/7 assistance (800) 318-2596.
+The marketplace help line is available for 24/7 assistance at (800) 318-2596.

-Navigators and other in-person assistance: The health-care reform law created new types of workers whose job it is to help people apply for financial assistance, insurance and government benefits like Medicaid and the Children’s Health Insurance Program.
-These assisters can’t charge for their services, can’t take money from insurance companies and must show consumers all their options.
+Navigators and other in-person assistance: The health-care reform law created new types of workers, whose job it is to help people apply for financial assistance, as well as insurance and government benefits, such as Medicaid and the Children’s Health Insurance Program.
+These assisters can’t charge for their services, can’t take money from insurance companies, and must show consumers all of their options.
 Contact information for such organizations is available here LocalHelp.Healthcare.gov.
 While HealthCare.gov remains faulty, navigators and others can still get you started and follow up with you later about completing the process.

-State Medicaid offices: If your income is low enough, you and your children may qualify for Medicaid or the Children’s Health Insurance Program, either under the existing rules or via Obamacare’s Medicaid expansion.
+State Medicaid offices: If your income is low enough, either under the existing rules or via Obamacare’s Medicaid expansion, you and your children may qualify for Medicaid or the Children’s Health Insurance Program.
 Eligibility rules vary widely from state to state.
 The federal government provides links to state Medicaid agencies on HealthCare.gov.

 Health insurance companies: Insurers commonly allow sales through their websites and call centers.
-Consumers can review a list of what insurance companies and plans are available in their states — and even the average prices — via a section of HealthCare.gov that’s working.
+Consumers can review a list of the insurance companies and plans that are available in their states – and even the average prices – via a section of HealthCare.gov that’s working.